 |PH||6.0 - 7.5|

 |GH||5 - 12|

-Depending on the temperature, the eggs will usually hatch within 24 to 36 hours, and the young will initially feed on their yolk sacs.
-Then, around 3 to 4 days later, the fry will become free-swimming, and you will be able to provide them with microscopic foods such as infusoria and Paramecium.
-As they develop, you can then offer them microworms, baby brine shrimp and crushed flakes.
+After the eggs are scattered, keeping the tank in darkness is best, as bright light may damage the eggs and fry.
+The eggs will usually hatch within 24 to 36 hours, and the young will initially feed on their yolk sacs.
+Once the fry becomes free-swimming around 3 to 4 days later, you can provide them with microscopic foods such as infusoria and Paramecium.
+You can then offer them microworms, baby brine shrimp, and crushed flakes as they grow.